asciipip/ical2gcal/README.md

  * `icalendar_feed` - The URL of the iCalendar feed to pull from.
  * `include_categories` - An array of event categories to sync.
 If present, an event belonging to at least one of the given categories will be synced.
-If abesent (or empty), all events will be synced.
+If absent (or empty), all events will be synced.
  * `exclude_categories` - An array of categories to exclude.
 If an event belongs to *any* of the given categories it will not be synced, regardless of the value of `include_categories`